Notice of Pre-AIA or AIA Status

 Regarding Claim 1

-FIG. 1 of Pan discloses a semiconductor memory device comprising: a semiconductor substrate (106); a data storage layer including capacitors (119) arranged on the semiconductor substrate; a switching element layer on the data storage layer and including transistors (120) connected to respective ones of the capacitors; and a wiring layer (134) on the switching element layer and including bit lines (138) connected to respective ones of the transistors, wherein the respective transistors include an active pattern (128), a word line (132) that crosses the active pattern such that the word line surrounds a first sidewall and a second sidewall of the active pattern, and a ferroelectric layer (HfO2 130) between the word line and the active patter.
+FIG. 1 of Pan discloses a semiconductor memory device comprising: a semiconductor substrate (106); a data storage layer including capacitors (119) arranged on the semiconductor substrate; a switching element layer on the data storage layer and including transistors (120) connected to respective ones of the capacitors; and a wiring layer (134) on the switching element layer and including bit lines (138) connected to respective ones of the transistors, wherein the respective transistors include an active pattern (128) having a lengthwise axis parallel to a top surface of the semiconductor substrate, a word line (132) that crosses a first portion of the active pattern such that the word line surrounds a first sidewall and a second sidewall of the active pattern, and a ferroelectric layer (HfO2 130) between the word line and the first portion of the active patter.

-Pan is silent with respect to “the word line surrounds a first sidewall, a second sidewall and a top surface of the active pattern”.
+Pan is silent with respect to “the word line surrounds a first sidewall, a second sidewall and a top surface of the active pattern” and “the lengthwise axis of the active pattern intersects the word line and the bit lines”.

-FIG. 2 of Lee discloses a similar semiconductor memory device, comprising a word line (231) that crosses the active pattern (AP) such that the word line surrounds a first sidewall, a second sidewall and a top surface of the active pattern.
+FIG. 1C of Chae discloses a similar semiconductor memory device, comprising an active pattern (120) having a lengthwise axis (horizontal) parallel to a top surface of the semiconductor substrate (110), a word line (WL) that crosses a first portion of the active pattern such that the word line surrounds a first sidewall, a second sidewall and a top surface of the first portion of the active pattern, wherein the lengthwise axis of the active pattern intersects the word line.

-It would have been obvious to one of ordinary skill in the art before the effective filing of the claimed invention to modify the device of Pan, as taught by Lee.
-The ordinary artisan would have been motivated to modify Pan in the above manner for purpose of providing selective connections in 3D memory devices ([0004] of Lee).
+It would have been obvious to one of ordinary skill in the art before the effective filing of the claimed invention to modify the device of Pan, as taught by Kim.
+The ordinary artisan would have been motivated to modify Pan in the above manner for purpose of highly integrated 3D memory devices ([0003] of Kim).

 Regarding Claim 2

-FIG. 1 of Pan discloses the word line extends in a first direction that is parallel to a top surface of the semiconductor substrate, the bit lines extends in a second direction that is parallel to the top surface of the semiconductor substrate and intersects the first direction, and the active pattern has a lengthwise axis in a third direction that is parallel to the top surface of the semiconductor substrate and intersects the first and second directions.
+FIG. 2 of Kim discloses the word line extends in a first direction that is parallel to a top surface of the semiconductor substrate, the bit lines extends in a second direction that intersects the first direction, and the active pattern has the lengthwise axis in a third direction that is parallel to the top surface of the semiconductor substrate and intersects the first and second directions.

 Regarding Claim 3